bradwarrum/CS307/api/APIInventory.md

 	- Set the UPC in the household inventory to hidden.
 It will not appear when querying household inventories.
 	- Set the household inventory quantity of the UPC to zero.
 	- Remove all shopping list references to the UPC.
+	- Remove all recipe references to the UPC.
 	- Update version numbers of all shopping lists that were modified during the removal.
+	- Update version numbers of all recipes that were modified during the removal
 	- Update version number of the household inventory.

 Note that internal UPC suggestions will still access the old linked descriptions for a UPC that has been removed.
 This allows users to re-link the UPCs with the original descriptions and packaging descriptions as before without having to re-enter the information.
 Furthermore, when a user tries to link a UPC in household 2 that has been linked and subsequently unlinked in household 1, the description from household 1 is visible when querying for suggestions for household 2.